 Due to a bug in older versions of Visual Studio 2017, you should set the CachePath policy in both 32- and 64-bit views of the registry.

 Installation bootstrap applications are increasingly common as products chain dependencies like the Microsoft .NET Framework.
-Because 64-bit Windows supports both 32- and 64-bit execution, but 64-bit executables on 32-bit Windows give what some users might consider cryptic error messages,
+Because 64-bit Windows supports both 32- and 64-bit execution, but 64-bit executables on 32-bit Windows give what some users might consider cryptic error messages, installation developers often ship a 32-bit bootstrap application that runs in either environment.

 Windows Installer 4.5 introduced a feature to install multiple packages in a single transaction.
 Multi-package transactions allow setup developers to install multiple packages as an atomic unit that are installed together, or rolled back completely.
 You can also apply patches to multiple products or even repair multiple products –